International Workers' Day: Turkey

 1 May is an official holiday celebrated in Turkey.
 It was a holiday as "Spring Day" until 1981 when it was canceled after the 1980 coup d'état.
 In 2009, the Turkish government restored the holiday after some casualties and demonstrations.
 Taksim Square is the centre of the celebrations due to the Taksim Square massacre.

 Workers' Day was first celebrated in 1912 in Istanbul and in 1899 in İzmir.
 After the establishment of the Turkish Republic in 1923, the celebrations continued.
 In 1924, it was forbidden by a decree of the Kemalist government in both 1924 and 1925, demonstrations were intervened by arm floats.
 In 1935, The National Assembly declared 1 May as "Spring Day" to be a public holiday.

 During the events leading to the 1980 Turkish coup d'état, a massacre occurred on 1 May 1977 (Taksim Square massacre), in which unknown people (agents provocateurs) opened fire on the crowd.
 The crowd was the biggest in Turkish workers' history with the number of people approximating 500,000.
 In the next two years, provocations and confusion continued and peaked before the 1980 coup d'état.
 The 1 May holiday was cancelled after the coup d'état.
 Still, demonstrations continued with small crowds, and in 1996, three people were killed by police bullets, and a plain-clothes man who spied in the crowd was revealed and lynched by workers.
 On the same evening, a video broadcast on TV showed that two participants in the demonstration were lynched by far right-wing nationalist groups and this lynching occurred in front of police forces who were watching the scene with happy faces.
 Thus, 1 May 1996 has been remembered by workers' movements.

 In 2007, the 30th anniversary of the Taksim Square Massacre, leftist workers' unions wanted to commemorate the massacre in Taksim Square.
 Since the government would not let them into the square, 580–700 people were stopped and 1 person died under police control.
 After these events, the government declared 1 May as "Work and Solidarity Day" but not as a holiday.
 In the next year, the day was declared as a holiday, but people were still not allowed to gather in Taksim Square.
 The year 2008 was remembered with police violence in Istanbul.
 Police fired tear gas grenades among the crowds, and into hospitals and a primary school.
-Workers pushed forward so that in 2010, 140,000 people gathered in Taksim, and in 2011 there were more than half a million demonstrators.
+Workers pushed forward so that thousands gathered in Taksim in 2011.

 After three years of peaceful meetings in 2013, meetings in Taksim Square were forbidden by the government.
 Clashes occurred between police and workers; water cannon and tear gas have been widely used.